BestSgCodes/Tic-Tac-Toe/README.md

 2. Animated visuals for player symbols and transitions.
 3. Stylish gradient blue background with a white-bordered grid.
 4. Smooth animations for player symbols and hover effects.
-5. Clear reset functionality for starting new games easily.

 ---